Lizdev-05/appointment-app/README.md

   In the future, I hope to:

-  - Add functionalities for admin to delete event
-  - Add functionalities for admin to edit event
+  - Add functionalities to edit appointment

 <p align="right">(<a href="#readme-top">back to top</a>)</p>